Sarah Jane Rees: Legacy

-A shelter for homeless women and girls, Lletty Cranogwen, was founded in the Rhondda valley in 1922 by the South Wales Women's Temperance Union and named to mark Rees's work to improve Welsh women's lives.
+A shelter for homeless women and girls, Lletty Cranogwen was founded in the Rhondda valley in 1922 by the South Wales Women's Temperance Union and named to mark Rees's work to improve Welsh women's lives.

+There is a fisheries patrol vessel used by the Welsh Government based in Milford Haven that has been named after Cranogwen.

 In 2019 Rees was among five women shortlisted as the subject for an artwork to be installed in Cardiff.
 In December 2021 Sebastien Boyesen was commissioned to create a figurative sculpture of Cranogwen in Llangrannog, the third commissioned by the Monumental Welsh Women statue campaign.
+The statue was unveiled in a ceremony commemorating her life on 10 June 2023.
+A theatre show about Cranogwen toured Wales in late 2022 to publicise the statue, involving Mewn Cymeriad Theatre Company, Monumental Welsh Women and other organisations.

+Rees is an off-stage character in a crime novel by Alis Hawkins, A Bitter Remedy (2023).